 Hierarchical analysis breaks customers down into sub-sets of the whole customer base.
-Results of hierarchical analysis are often shown as dendograms or tree diagrams.
-In a tree diagram, all customers belong to the ‘root’ and segments of the customer base are called ‘nodes’, nodes are connnected to the tree by ‘branches’.
+Results of hierarchical analysis are often shown as dendrograms or tree diagrams.
+In a tree diagram, all customers belong to the ‘root’ and segments of the customer base are called ‘nodes’, nodes are connected to the tree by ‘branches’.
 So for example, all customers can be divided into males and females.
 Then the males and the females can be divided by age, and then by income and then by spend.
 You are then able to see what proportion of the whole base is composed of customers with certain characteristics.
 Here are some examples of customer segments defined using hierarchical analysis:

 - Spend more than £250 per year and are aged 18-34 and female and do not have children

 - Spend more than £500 per year and are aged 25-44 and male and do not have children and earn between £20,000 and £30,000 and have a mortgage